Frequently Asked questions

 What does TNC classification mean for rideshare lawsuits?

-Transportation Network Company (TNC) status was created by California Public Utilities Code §5431 to regulate Uber, Lyft, and similar app-based ride services.
-The classification imposes three obligations relevant to crash victims:
+TNC status under California Public Utilities Code §5431 imposes three obligations relevant to crash victims:

-Violations of any of these obligations can support a direct claim against the rideshare company in addition to the standard claim against the driver.
+A violation of these obligations may support a direct claim against the TNC in addition to a claim under the applicable insurance.

 When can Uber or Lyft be sued for negligent hiring?

-These claims survive the independent-contractor classification because they are based on the company’s own negligent conduct, not on vicarious liability for the driver’s acts.
+These claims are based on the company’s own conduct rather than vicarious liability for the driver, so they generally survive the independent-contractor classification issue.

-3. The at-fault third-party driver’s personal policy — if another driver caused the crash, their auto policy is the primary source.
+3. The at-fault third-party driver’s personal auto policy, where another driver caused the crash.

 Sources